The following is one of several related stories regarding the origin of the Atayal people.

-When the two siblings reached adulthood, the sister decided to propose marriage to her brother so that they may produce offspring and populate this as yet sparse virgin world.
-The brother, however, not wanting to commit taboo, said no.
+When the two reached adulthood, the woman decided to propose marriage to the man so that they may produce offspring and populate this as yet sparse virgin world.